 Balmoral Beach is a lovely, calm harbourside beach

 If you fancy a trip to the beach, either go first thing in the morning or late afternoon, when the UV rays are at their lowest.
-The sand gets burning hot for feet on hot days, so really isn’t a fabulous option for the middle of the day.
-And of course, slather everyone in sunscreen and stay in the shade where possible!
-Click here for our list of best family-friendly beaches on the North Shore.
+The sand burns hot for feet on hot days, so it really isn’t a fabulous option for the middle of the day.
+And, of course, slather everyone in sunscreen and stay in the shade where possible!
+Click here for our list of the best family-friendly beaches on the North Shore.

 Some of Sydney’s Northern Beaches have Rockpools (like Queenscliff, Dee Why, Freshwater, Collaroy, North Narrabeen, Mona Vale, Newport, Bilgola, Avalon, Whale Beach, Palm Beach).

 If you’re looking for beaches that are a little more sheltered and enclosed, check out these Harbour beaches & swimming enclosures around Sydney’s North Shore.
-You might even enjoy a spot of snorkelling at one of these spots around the Northern Beaches.
+You might even enjoy snorkelling at one of these spots around the Northern Beaches.

 4. Go to a water park with slides & more!